ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kubearchinspect/before-you-begin.md

 The `kubearchinspect` binary is now in the current directory.

-If you are using a different platform, such as Windows or macOS, you can get other release packges from the [GitHub releases area](https://github.com/ArmDeveloperEcosystem/kubearchinspect/releases/).
+If you are using a different platform, such as Windows or macOS, you can get other release packages from the [GitHub releases area](https://github.com/ArmDeveloperEcosystem/kubearchinspect/releases/).

 You can run `kubearchinspect` from the current location or copy it to a directory in your search path such as `/usr/local/bin`.